IETF-TEAS-WG/ietf-teas-yang-path-computation/draft-ietf-teas-yang-path-computation.md

    PCE merges its local part of the path with the received one to achieve the end-to-end path.

-   {{fig-brpc-example}} below show a typical BRPC scenario where 3 PCEs cooperate to compute inter-domain paths.
+   {{fig-brpc-example}} below shows a typical BRPC scenario where 3 PCEs cooperate to compute inter-domain paths.

 ~~~~ ascii-art